 DR 1 Easy - mostly paved or good path, fairly level with some hills - up to 2 hours

-DR 2 Moderate - longer distance, steeper hills and switchbacks, some uneven and rough path, 2hrs
+DR 2 Moderate - longer distance with steeper hills and switchbacks, some uneven and rough path - 2 hours

-Join the North Okanagan Naturalists’ Club for a Nature Walk at the Grey Canal from Blackcomb Way to McLennan Road.
-Meet in the trail parking lot, taking Blackcomb Way off Silver Star Road.
-Contact Harold at firstname.lastname@example.org
+Join the North Okanagan Naturalists’ Club for a Nature Walk on the Grey Canal Foothills area and walk from Blackcomb Way to McLennan Road and back.
+Meet at the trail parking lot, taking Blackcomb Way off Silver Star Road.

 Contact Harold at

 December 10, 2022 - 9:00 am DR 1